-This Day in History: Apollo 8 returns from its Christmas at the moon
+This Day in History: Apollo 8's Christmas at the moon

 On this day in 1968, Apollo 8 splashes down in the ocean.
 The crew had spent Christmas Eve orbiting the moon!
 The three men famously saw the first “Earthrise” as they came out from behind the lunar surface that day.